John Glenn Biography

 Career

-In 1962, on board the 'Friendship 7' spacecraft, he successfully encircled the earth three times in flight duration of 4 hours, 55 minutes, and 23 seconds.
+In 1962, on board the 'Friendship 7' spacecraft, he successfully encircled the Earth three times in a flight duration of 4 hours, 55 minutes, and 23 seconds.
 Even after worries about the heat shield not being attached firmly, he managed a safe landing.

-In July, 1962, he was part of the committee which testified against the House Space Committee, forbidding women to be a part of the NASA astronaut program.
+In July 1962, he was part of the committee that testified against the House Space Committee, forbidding women to be a part of the NASA astronaut program.

 In 1963, he resigned from his position in NASA and decided to run for the office of the Senator in his native state, Ohio.
 In the next two years, he retired as a Marine Corps Colonel and joined Royal Crown Cola as a business executive.